vjlab/resources/README.md

 My personal take:
  - Avoid jargon, or even big words, because this is not grade school and you don't have a teacher to give you a gold star for showing off your vocabulary.
 On the contrary, you're more likely, as a reader, to be impressed by a writer who can explain complex ideas in simple terms.
 Don't try to sound smart, just be smart.
  - Don't write like a scientist: stop using that writing style in publications which I think of as "academic deadpan".
- - [Avoid passive voice](https://www.reddit.com/r/AskScienceDiscussion/comments/1aq96g/why_is_scientific_writing_mainly_in_the_passive/), e.g. say *"I baked a cake"* instead of *"The cake was baked"* or *"The cake was baked by me"* - both of which sound super weird anyway!
+ - [Avoid passive voice](https://www.reddit.com/r/AskScienceDiscussion/comments/1aq96g/why_is_scientific_writing_mainly_in_the_passive/).
+Say *"I baked a cake"* instead of *"The cake was baked"* or *"The cake was baked by me"* - both of which sound super weird anyway!
 A common defence of using passive voice is that it "sounds objective".
 Don't try to sound objective, just be objective.

 Stop using these words forever:
  - *utilize* - *"use"* is fine.